1. Offroad and All Discipline licenses - AusCycling

 This is what we recommend.
-Not only does it allow you to ride all four races in the series, and the CX Open that Cycling Victoria are running in September, you can also ride any road race, criterium, track race or cyclocross race anywhere in Australia for the rest of the year.
-You have to purchase a full license through Cycling Victoria and can do so here.
+Not only does it allow you to ride all our races, but also all the CX races that AusCycling are running in this year, and you can also ride any road race, criterium, track race or cyclocross or mountain bike race anywhere in Australia for the rest of the year (assuming AusCycling don't make it confusing again).
+You have to purchase a full license through AusCycling Victoria and can do so here.

-5. KIDZ licence
+3. KIDZ licence